Over 25% of School Aged Children Have Visual Issues that Affect Learning

 Vision Therapy helps people build the ability to coordinate of the two eyes (binocular vision) in the way a coach might help his team members coordinate.
 When the two eyes don’t work together as an effective team, then performance suffers.
 The affects reading, sports, eye contact, etc. Vision Therapy helps children and adults that have problems in using their visual system efficiently.
 At times children or adults have not yet learned or acquired the visual skills necessary.
 These are problems in Visual Development.
 At times, an individual may have had the skills, but lost them due to brain injury from trauma, stroke, lack of oxygen, etc.

 Vision Therapy is based on the established principle that vision can be developed and changed.
-For example, we know that infants are not born with fully developed visual abilities and that good vision is developed through a learned process for children and adults alike.
+For example, our eye doctors in Old Bridge, NJ know that infants are not born with fully developed visual abilities and that good vision is developed through a learned process for children and adults alike.

 Learning Disabilities, ADHD/ADD & Vision